-CDBG-DR FUNDED ACTIVITIES Funded Activity Allocation HUD Eligibility Criteria National Objective West Virginia Housing Restoration Program \$64,378,950 (62%) Rehabilitation/Reconstruction of Residential Structures Activities benefiting low- and moderate-income persons West Virginia Rental Assistance Program \$16,000,000 (15%) Rehabilitation/Reconstruction of Residential Structures Activities benefiting low- and moderate-income persons HMGP Match \$12,440,000 (12%) Non-Federal Match Shall satisfy any 1 of the 3 national objectives Bridge Home Program \$2,080,000 (2%) Code Enforcement and Architectural Barrier Removal Activities benefiting low- and moderate-income persons and/or Urgent Need Restore Riverview Project \$2,500,000 (2%) Code Enforcement, Clearance and Demolition, Provision of Assistance to Public and Private Organizations Activities benefiting low- and moderate-income persons State Planning & Administration \$6,881,050 (7%) Planning and Administrative Activities -
+CDBG-DR Funded Activities Funded Activity Allocation HUD Eligibility Criteria National Objective West Virginia Housing \$82,389,250 Rehabilitation / Reconstruction of Activities benefiting Low- Restoration Program Residential Structures to moderate income (LMI) persons West Virginia Rental \$6,500,000 Rehabilitation / Reconstruction of Activities benefiting LMI Assistance Program Residential Structures persons HMGP Match \$11,450,000 Non-Federal Match Shall satisfy any 1 of the 3 national objectives Bridge Home Program \$7,280,000 Code Enforcement and Activities benefiting LMI Architectural Barrier Removal persons and/or Urgent Need Restore Riverview \$1,212,000 Code Enforcement, Clearance and Activities benefiting low- Project Demo, Provision of Assistance to and moderate- income Public and Private Organizations persons State Planning and \$12,293,750 Planning and Administrative Administration Activities

 West Virginia was declared a major disaster area by President Obama on June 25, 2016.
 As a result of the intense flooding, 1,200 homes were destroyed, thousands were left without power and shelter, critical public and private infrastructure was affected, and many residents were left vulnerable with limited access to housing, healthcare, and other critical needs.
 During the aftermath of the flood the dedication of local and state volunteers, public employees, and officials provided the pathway for a swift short-term recovery.
-The U.S. Housing and Urban Development's (HUD) Community Development Block Grant Disaster Recovery (CDBG-DR) program will now provide critical resources to address remaining unmet need and the long-term recovery needs in West Virginia communities devastated by the flood.
+The U.S. Housing and Urban Development's (HUD) Community Development Block Grant Disaster Recovery (CDBG-DR) program will now provide critical resources to address remaining unmet need and the long-term recovery needs in West Virginia communities devastated by the severe storms.

-Programs outlined in this Action Plan describe how West Virginia will utilize its two allocations of CDBG-DR funding.
+Programs outlined in this Action Plan described how West Virginia will utilize its two allocations of CDBG-DR funding.
 Resilience measures to protect against future flooding will be a key factor in program design.
 Projects will promote best practices in land use, such as managing floodplain development, addressing dilapidated buildings, acquiring or flood proofing and/or elevating at-risk structures, and providing safe housing outside of the floodplain.
 Best practices in land use will be key to West Virginia's recovery because of the limited sites available for development due to the mountainous terrain.
 The programs in this Action Plan include activities to primarily address housing.